 There are a number of online tests that are acceptable.
 Details of these can be found on our English Language Requirements page.

-Currently, the admission and visa process is working as normal and we are planning to complete the process that allows applicants to enrol in September.
+The admission and visa processes are working as normal.
 We will continue to monitor the situation, and should this change, applicants will be contacted.

 The Housing Portal opened for applications on 27 April.

 Providing that you have a course offer and you meet all other eligibility criteria, you can apply with your provisional or predicted grades confirmed by your school/college.
 Any scholarship offer will be conditional on your final results.

 If you have any mitigating circumstances, you should advise us as soon as possible and a letter from your school, college or university should be sent to us to confirm this.